Old York Road: Pennsylvania route

 In Lahaska, Old York Road follows US-202 as Lower York Road.
 Old York Road follows PA 179 into New Hope, as Bridge Street.
 It deviates briefly and rejoins PA 179.
 The road forks ahead, with Ferry Street going southeast and Bridge Street going northeast.
 Bridge Street carries PA 179 across the New Hope-Lambertville Bridge, into New Jersey.
 The original bridge was built in 1814 and replaced twice after floods.
-The newest bridge was built in 1904 and provides the closest route to the original Old York Road.
+The newest bridge was built in 1904 (a major renovation was performed in 2024-2025) and provides the closest route to the original Old York Road.

 Ferry Street ends at the location of the first ferry dock of John Wells.
 In 1719, John Wells was given a license to establish a ferry at this location, two years after he bought the land.
 The Pennsylvania Assembly eventually gave John Wells sole right to operate a ferry from this spot after Thomas Canby attempted to compete with the service.
 The small village became known as Well's Ferry.
 Thomas Canby's son, Benjamin later bought the ferry service from Wells.
 In 1764, John Coryell, who operated a ferry from New Jersey bought the Pennsylvania ferry service from Benjamin Canby.
 The village later had the names of Canby's Ferry and Coryell's Ferry before receiving the name New Hope after a 1790 fire.